Thinkright20/Thinkright20/README.md

 - 🔭 Working on ChatCool (Bot)
 - 🌱 Learning Node.js & more
-- 📫 How to reach me: https://scratch.mit.edu/users/Thinkright20man/, thinkright20 (Discord),
+- 📫 How to contact me: https://scratch.mit.edu/users/Thinkright20man/, thinkright20 (Discord),

 Support ChatCool on KoFi: